Wilderness Lodge Origins

 The Arthur's Pass Story

 After the success of their first Wilderness Lodge Anne and Gerry established a second at Arthur's Pass.
-This continued the Wilderness Lodge nature discovery theme, while building on the family's 150 year farming history with a high country sheep farm.
+This continued the Wilderness Lodge nature discovery theme, while building on the family's 150 year farming history by including a high country sheep farm.

 Wilderness Lodge Arthur's Pass